ixy-languages/ixy.rs/README.md

 sudo ./setup-hugetlbfs.sh
 ```

-You can then either build the binaries and run them manually (as explained below) or use `cargo` to build and run them at once (see **Usage**).
+You can then either build the binaries and run them manually or use `cargo` to build and run them at once (see **Usage**).
+To build the binaries run:

 ```
-cargo build --all-targets
+cargo build --release --all-targets
 ```

-The built binaries are located in `targets/`.
+The built binaries are located in `targets/release/examples/`.

 ## Usage